Year 1 VISTA Intern, Karen Ceballos (front), leading a Bilingual birding tour at the Refuge.

-Here are some of the projects affecting the Laguna Atascosa National Wildlife Refuge and its wildlife.
+Here are some of the projects the Friends of Laguna Atascosa has recently worked on:

 Holly Beach Restoration and Outreach Project